 But I also know that the idea of setting up a system sounds like a ton of work.

-Truth is the initial set up typically isn’t as difficult as you think and the benefits are more than just the money.
+The truth is the initial setup typically isn’t as difficult as you think and the benefits are more than just the money.

 To make this easier we’re going over:

 - Peek into Our System so You Have a Real Life Example

 - Setting Up Your Financial System

 - Tools and Apps to Make it Easier to Set up and Track Your Money

 Thank You to Our Sponsor Coastal!